 If you're British like I am, you've probably made a million full English breakfasts in your life (or whatever your regional equivalent is called).
 You'll have your own favourite elements to include and your own cooking methods, and you won't need me to tell you how I make mine.

 This post is more aimed at my lovely international readers, who may hear 'full English breakfast' and immediately think of sausages, bacon, black pudding, and all sorts of other not-very-vegetarian-friendly ingredients.
 While those are definitely traditional elements, it's totally possible to make a vegetarian full English breakfast that's just as satisfying (and just as effective at curing a hangover).

-I must admit, I don’t often make such an extensive full English breakfast at home – only on special occasions.
-You’re more likely to find me ordering one at a greasy spoon on a Saturday morning (at least, you were in my student days).
-But it’s not hard to make a decent one at home, and even though there are quite a few elements to cook up at the same time, they’re all easy.
-Sautéed mushrooms, grilled tomato, a fried egg, and proper British baked beans – all nice and simple.
+I must admit, I don't often make such an extensive full English breakfast at home - only on special occasions.
+You're more likely to find me ordering one at a greasy spoon on a Saturday morning (at least, you were in my student days).
+But it's not hard to make a decent one at home, and even though there are quite a few elements to cook up at the same time, they're all easy.
+Sautéed mushrooms, grilled tomato, a fried egg (scrambled eggs work fine too!), and proper British baked beans - all nice and simple.
 Just make sure you use a proper British brand of beans, none of this BBQ beans rubbish!
-These ones* or these ones* are both great.
+Heinz and Branston are both great brands.